 This is a great way to add additional search ability to your profile for people trying to find you online and grow your accounts accordingly.

 Kindly note that this custom URL must contain between 3-100 letters or numbers, and no spaces, symbols or special characters are allowed to enable it to load appropriately.
 Once it suits your desire, proceed to hit save.

-It is no news in the professional world that your Linkedin profile is the best way to build credibility and trust with your target audience so that you can figure out how to create a good LinkedIn profile.
+It is no news in the professional world that your Linkedin profile is the best way to build credibility and trust with your target audience.

 In recent times when you Google search people’s names and have a Linkedin profile, it will be ranking on the first page.
 That is how vital your Linkedin profile has become.